markmiller3/marist-mscs621-2019-MarkMiller/README.md

  # Malafy's Meat Processing LLC Order Assistant Application
  ------------------------------------------------------------------
-This application is desgined to aid a customer of Malafys Meat Processing with providing a simple and easy way to order meat.
-The project idea was given to me by a fellow professor who wanted an easier way ordering his meat.
-Handling high amounts of meat, makes the processing frustrating and tedious.
+This application is desgined to aid a customer of Malafys Meat Processing by providing a simple and easy way to order meat.
+The project idea was given to me by a fellow professor who wanted an easier way of ordering the large quantities of meat he had.
+Handling large quanuties of meat makes it a tedious process by hand.
+Thats where the Malafy's Meat Order Assistant helps out.

  > Malafys Meat Processing has has a complex way for customers to order meat.
-The interactive web application was geared to simplifys the ordering process.
+The interactive web application was geared toward simplifying the ordering process.
 This web app was built from stratch using Python Flask and HTML.
-It utilizies multiple different modules to complete the tasks.
+It utilizies multiple different modules to complete the many tasks within the application.

  >The web application completes task such as calculating the total price, price per item, number of pounds ordered, and supply an easy to understand summary of your order.